ComPWA/qrules/docs/index.md

 :::

-QRules is a system for validating and generating particle reactions, using quantum number conservation rules.
-The user only has to provide some basic information about the particle reaction, such as an initial state and a final state.
+QRules is a Python package for **validating and generating particle reactions** using quantum number conservation rules.
+The user only has to provide a certain set of boundary conditions (initial and final state, allowed interaction types, expected decay topologies, etc.).
+QRules will then span the space of allowed quantum numbers over all allowed decay topologies and particle instances that correspond with the sets of allowed quantum numbers it has found.

-Helper functions provide easy and quick ways to configure the system.
-QRules then constructs several hypotheses for what happens during the transition from initial to final state.
+The resulting state transition objects are particularly useful for **amplitude analysis / Partial Wave Analysis** as they contain all information (such as expected masses, widths, and spin projections) that is needed to formulate an amplitude model.

-The {doc}`/usage` pages illustrate some of the cool features of {mod}`qrules`.
+The {doc}`/usage` pages illustrate several features of {mod}`qrules`.
 You can run each of them as Jupyter notebooks with the {fa}`rocket` launch button in the top-right corner.
 Enjoy!

 ```{rubric} Internal design